clickup/pg-id/README.md

-Similar to `id_gen()`, but instead of generating randomly looking ids, prepends the "sequence" part of the id with the current timestamp (actually, the number of seconds since 2010-01-01 UTC which is 9 decimal digits, i.e. +17 years from 2023).
+Similar to `id_gen()`, but instead of generating randomly looking ids, prepends the "sequence" part of the id with the current timestamp (actually, the number of seconds since 2010-01-01 UTC).
 The function reserves up to 5 decimal digits for the number part of the id, so within each second, up to 100k unique ids can be generated.

 The function implicitly uses `id_seq_timestampic` sequence to get the information about the next available number.